GENE TECHNOLOGY LEGISLATION & our Institutional Biosafety Committee (IBC)

 Applications to the IBC

 The IBC meets quarterly.
 Applications must be submitted at least 3 weeks prior to the meeting date to allow for applications to be photocopied and distributed to committee members for their consideration.
-All applications forms should be submitted to the University's Biosafety Advisor.
+All electronically signed application forms should be submitted to the University's Biosafety Advisor by email.

 COMMONWEALTH OF AUSTRALIA Gene Technology Act 2000